berayboztepe/JavaGUI/README.md

-It is a simple GUI application to write something to the text field.
+- It is a simple GUI application to write something to the text field.
 Then, we can change color of the text area background, foreground color, size of font and clear them all.

-Also there are some menu tools to clear and exit the application.
+- Also there are some menu tools to clear, save-load and exit the application.

 How it works: